Coool/plugin.video.peertube/contributing.md

   received from `addon.py`
 * PeertubeDownloader: downloads torrent in an independent thread

-This module must be as short as possible (15 effective lines of code maximum) to comply with Kodi add-on development best practices (checked by the [Kodi add-on checker](https://github.com/xbmc/addon-check)).
+This module should be as short as possible (15 effective lines of code maximum) to comply with Kodi add-on development best practices (checked by the [Kodi add-on checker](https://github.com/xbmc/addon-check)).